omc/dendrite/Readme.md

 ## Why dendrite?

 If you have a unified log stream, it's easy to have tools that consume, forward, and analyze your logs.
+Currently, Dendrite speaks statd/graphite, and JSON over tcp/udp.

 ### Why not syslog?